Updated March 2020

-In theory, the brand positioning statement is something an entire company can get behind.
-However, in practice, there’s so much confusion around the term that leads marketers and executives to end up with ineffective statements.
+In theory, the brand positioning statement should be something an entire company can get behind.
+However, in practice, there’s so much confusion around the term that it often results in marketers and executives developing ineffective statements.

-When done correctly, brand positioning statements can be powerful tools in businesses of all sizes.
+But it’s important for your company to have one, because a good brand positioning statement contains all the elements that can help define your marketing strategy.
+When properly developed, brand positioning statements can be powerful tools for businesses of all sizes.
 But that means going deeper than buzzwords and marketing fluff to craft a statement that truly captures your brand.

 When teams don’t have a clear understanding of brand positioning statements, they often fall into the trap of thinking they’re the same as taglines.
 While they’re related and feed into one another, they shouldn’t be merged.